dmachlanski/CE888_2022/lecture4/slides.md

 # Conclusion

 ## Summary
+* We just scratched the surface here
+* Causal discovery (inferring graphs from data) - big topic on its own
+* Estimating causal effects vs. recommending treatments[](http://arxiv.org/abs/2104.04103)
+* Other methods
+  * Instrumental variables
+  * Relaxing the common assuptions
+  * Trees, neural networks, policy learners
+* ...

+## Main Takeaways
-* Causal inference is about measuring causal effects
+* Causal inference is about estimating causal effects
-  * Cannot calculate them exactly due to missing counterfactuals
-  * But we can approximate them through data
+  * For instance, measure the effectiveness of a treatment
-* RCTs are the most reliable source of data, but can be unfeasible to get
+* RCTs are the most reliable source of data, but can be unfeasible to obtain
 * Non-experimental data are a great alternative, but can be *biased*
 * Most methods are about finding *unbiased* estimators
 * Machine Learning and Causal Inference can be both mutually beneficial
   * ML delivers better CI estimators
-  * CI helps ML with OOD generalisation (domain adaptation)
+  * CI helps ML with OOD generalisation
-* Assumptions are important and must be considered in applications
+* Assumptions and graphs are important and must be considered in applications

 ## Acknowledgements
-This course builds heavily on the materials from *Introduction to Machine Learning for Causal Analysis Using Observational Data* online course, delivered on June 22-23 2021 by Damian Machlanski, Dr Spyros Samothrakis and Professor Paul Clarke.
+This lecture builds heavily on the materials from *Introduction to Machine Learning for Causal Analysis Using Observational Data* online course, delivered on June 22-23 2021 by Damian Machlanski, Dr Spyros Samothrakis and Professor Paul Clarke.

 ## References